Icon HelpCircleForumIcon Link

 11

-From this we can clearly see that the left side, register 17 is the counter variable, and register 18 is result.
+From this we can clearly see that the left side, register 0x10 is the result variable which accumulates the factorial calculation (1, 1, 2, 6, 24), and register 0x11 is the counter which increments from 1 to 5.
 Now the counter equals the given factorial function argument 5, and the loop terminates.
 So when we continue, the program finishes without encountering any more breakpoints:

 >> c